basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 		client.execute(update);
 	}

-	// Not all map updates require a context object.
-This function will
-	// assist us in those cases:
+    /**
+     * Updates our map without an abstract context object.
+Context is not
+     * needed for some map updates.
+     */

 	private void updateMapWithoutContext(MapUpdate mu) throws Exception {
 		UpdateMap update = new UpdateMap.Builder(location, mu).build();